CumulusNetworks/docs/content/nvue-reference/Show-Commands/IGMP.md

 ## <h>nv show interface \<interface-id\> ip igmp</h>

-Shows IGMP configuration information.
+Shows IGMP configuration information on the specified interface.
 IGMP prevents hosts on a local network from receiving traffic for a multicast group they have not explicitly joined.
 IGMP snooping is for IPv4 environments.

 ### Command Syntax